-- Send an application to Citizenship and Immigration Canada (CIC) for Permanent Residence.
+- Send an application to Immigration Refugees and Citizenship Canada (IRCC) for Permanent Residence.

-- A CIC officer will assess your application based on the Canadian Immigration requirements.
+- A IRCC officer will assess your application based on the Canadian Immigration requirements.
 These applications will not be assessed based on the six selection factors of the Federal Skilled Workers Program.

 All applicants under Saskatchewan PNP must:

 - Demonstrate sufficient funds to support himself/herself and his/her dependents after arriving in Canada.